Ahmed-Khaled-dev/Ahmed-Khaled-dev/README.md

 ### Hi there, I'm Ahmed - aka Akayiz 👋, I'm a Highschool Developer.

-- 🔭 I am currently working on "Vortex" a discord related project of my own: [Vortex's website][website]!
+- 🔭 I am currently working on "Vortex" a discord related project of my own.
 - 🌱 I’m currently learning as much as i can 🤣
 - 👯 I’m looking to get better in Python and to work on more projects and learn new programming languages like (C++)
 - 🥅 Github 2021 Goals: Contribute more to Open Source project and Share more useful open source code.